Waleed-Chaudhry/React-Bootcamp/04-Redux.md

 ```

 #### Actions
-* Connects the stateful component to
+* Connects the stateful component to the store
 ```JSX
 import { connect } from 'react-redux'
 import * as actionTypes from '../../store/actions';